Succo/rechercheInfoWeb/README.md

-A repo with exercices for the "Recherche information web" course.
+# A repo with exercices for the "Recherche information web" course.

-Uses gonum/plot to draw the required plots
+Uses gonum/plot to draw the required plots and reiver/go-porterstemmer for stemming.